 Risks arising from customer project business

-The potential risks that may arise in the project realisation phase are analysed in every individual project using detailed continuous reviews based on the individual items of work that make up the project.
+The potential risks that may arise in the project realization phase are analyzed in every individual project using detailed continuous reviews based on the individual items of work that make up the project.
 This keeps potential risks to a minimum.
+The coronavirus pandemic had only an immaterial impact on the project business during the reporting year.
+Regional restrictions on access for project engineers – and subsequent delays to projects – were only a problem during the lockdown in the spring.
+For 2021, the risk assessment for the project business has therefore not changed significantly as a result of the coronavirus pandemic.

 Further IT risks exist in connection with potential breaches of data privacy laws, including in relation to the processing of personal data and the documentation of such processing.
-For example, serious breaches of the European General Data Protection Regulation (GDPR) can lead to fines of up to 4 per cent of the previous year’s revenue.
-In the reporting year, the KION Group completed its groupwide project to ensure full compliance with the GDPR’s provisions related to data protection and documentation.
-Furthermore, employees were reminded that all of the Group’s stakeholders have privacy rights that must be upheld.
+For example, serious breaches of the European General Data Protection Regulation (GDPR) can lead to fines of up to 4 percent of the previous year’s revenue.
 Given that the KION Group maintains consistently high compliance standards, the probability of data protection laws being breached is regarded as very low.
-The developments in 2019 have confirmed this assessment.
+The developments in 2020 confirmed this assessment.

-Corporate Treasury is responsible for ensuring that sufficient financial resources are always available for the KION Group.
-The main types of financial risk managed by Corporate Treasury, including risks arising from funding instruments, are liquidity risk, currency risk, interest-rate risk and counterparty risk.
+Corporate Finance is responsible for ensuring that sufficient financial resources are always available for the KION Group.
+The main types of financial risk managed by Corporate Finance, including risks arising from funding instruments, are liquidity risk, currency risk, interest-rate risk, and counterparty risk.
 Counterparty risk consists solely of credit risks attaching to financial institutions.

-A risk management policy issued by Corporate Treasury stipulates how to deal with the aforementioned risks.
-Risk arising out of the lending and promissory note conditions that have been agreed was not regarded as material as at 31 December 2019.
+A risk management policy issued by Corporate Finance stipulates how to deal with the aforementioned risks.
+Risk arising out of the bond, lending, and promissory note conditions that have been agreed was not regarded as material as at December 31, 2020.
 It relates in particular to the restrictions in respect of compliance with financial covenants and upper limits for certain transactions and in respect of the obligation to submit special regular reports.
-The KION Group complied with all the obligations in this regard in the reporting year.
+As negotiated with the banks providing the KION Group’s funding, the lending covenants had been temporarily suspended as at December 31, 2020 and will remain so until March 31, 2021.
+The obligations arising from the bond and promissory note conditions were met in full.

 Some of the Group’s financing takes the form of variable-rate or fixed-rate financial liabilities.
-Interest-rate swaps are used to hedge the resultant interest-rate risk and the risk of a change in the liabilities’ fair value.
+Interest-rate swaps are used to hedge the resultant interest-rate risk.

-Goodwill and brand names with an indefinite useful life represented 32.1 per cent of total assets as at 31 December 2019 (2018: 33.7 per cent).
-Pursuant to IFRS, these assets are not amortised and their measurement depends, above all, on future expectations.
-If these future expectations are not fulfilled, there is a risk that impairment losses will have to be recognised on these assets.
+Goodwill and brand names with an indefinite useful life represented 30.9 percent of total assets as at December 31, 2020 (December 31, 2019: 32.1 percent).
+Pursuant to IFRS, these assets are not amortized and their measurement depends, above all, on expectations about the future financial performance of the KION Group.
+If these future expectations are not fulfilled, there is a risk that impairment losses will have to be recognized on these assets.

-The lease activities of the Industrial Trucks & Services segment mean that the KION Group may be exposed to residual value risks from the marketing of trucks that are returned by the lessee at the end of a long-term lease and subsequently sold or re-rented.
+The leasing activities of the Industrial Trucks & Services segment mean that the KION Group may be exposed to residual value risks from the marketing of trucks that are returned by the lessee at the end of a long-term lease and subsequently sold or re-rented.
 Residual values in the markets for used trucks are therefore constantly monitored and forecast.
-The KION Group regularly assesses its aggregate risk position arising from financial services.
+The KION Group regularly assesses its aggregate risk position arising from the leasing business.

-The risks identified are immediately taken into account by the Company in the costing of new leases by recognising write-downs or provisions and adjusting the residual values.
-Risk-mitigating factors include the demand for used trucks, which stabilises the residual values of the KION Group’s industrial trucks.
-In many cases, the residual values have underlying remarketing agreements that transfer any residual-value risk to the lease company.
-This had a positive impact on the financial results in 2019.
+The risks identified are immediately taken into account by the Company in the costing of new leases by recognizing write-downs or provisions and adjusting the residual values.
 Groupwide standards to ensure that residual values are calculated conservatively, combined with an IT system for residual-value risk management, reduce risk and provide the basis on which to create the transparency required.

-The KION Group mitigates its liquidity risk and interest-rate risk attaching to financial services by ensuring that most of its transactions and funding loans have matching maturities and by constantly updating its liquidity planning.
+The KION Group mitigates its liquidity risk and interest-rate risk attaching to the leasing business by ensuring that most of its transactions and funding loans have matching maturities and by constantly updating its liquidity planning.
 Long-term leases are primarily arranged on a fixed-interest basis.
 If they are financed using variable-rate instruments, interest-rate derivatives are entered into in order to hedge the interest-rate risk.
-Hedging is carried out at regular intervals and is based either on the carrying amount of the assets or the outstanding cash flows from the underlying end customer contracts.

-The credit facilities provided by various banks and an effective dunning process ensure that the Group has sufficient liquidity.
+The credit facilities provided by various banks and an effective dunning process ensure that the KION Group has sufficient liquidity.
+As a rule, the KION Group finances its leasing business in the same currency as the lease with the end customer in order to exclude currency risks.

-The counterparty risk inherent in the lease business continues to be insignificant.
-The Group also mitigates any losses from defaults by its receipt of the proceeds from the sale of repossessed trucks.
+The counterparty risk inherent in the leasing business continues to be insignificant.
+The Group also mitigates any losses from defaults by its receipt of the proceeds from the sale of repossessed industrial trucks.
 Furthermore, receivables management and credit risk management are refined on an ongoing basis.
-Besides the design of the business processes, this also encompasses the risk management and control processes.

 Human resources risks and legal risks

 The KION Group relies on having highly qualified managers and experts in key roles.
 If they left, it could have a long-term adverse impact on the Group’s prospects.
 That is why the KION Group actively engages in HR work aimed at identifying and developing young professionals with high potential who already work for the Company and retaining them over the long term, thereby enabling succession planning for key roles across the Group.
 The KION Group also positions itself in the external market as an employer of choice.
-This will enable it to make strategic additions to its portfolio of existing staff and, in this way, avert the risk of possibly losing expertise and thereby becoming less competitive.
+Firstly, this should enable it to make strategic additions to its portfolio of existing staff and, in this way, avert the risk of possibly losing expertise.
+Secondly, access to highly skilled workers helps to lay the foundations for future profitable growth.
+Recruitment is becoming increasingly challenging, especially given the high growth rates in the Supply Chain Solutions segment.

-Any restructuring measures necessary to secure the Company’s long-term competitiveness may result in a risk of strikes and reactions of other kinds by the workforce.
+Any efficiency enhancement measures, capacity adjustments, or restructuring necessary to secure the Company’s long-term competitiveness may result in a risk of strikes and reactions of other kinds by the workforce.
 The KION Group is committed to doing all it can to limit the negative impact on the workforce of such measures and, if job losses are necessary, taking steps to ensure they are achieved with the minimum possible social impact.
 At sites where codetermination arrangements provide for the workforce to be involved in decision-making, the KION Group engages in constructive talks on these matters with the employee representatives.

 The legal risks arising from the KION Group’s business are typical of those faced by any company operating in this sector.
 The Group companies are a party in a number of pending lawsuits in various countries.
 The individual companies cannot assume with any degree of certainty that they will win any of the lawsuits or that the existing risk provision in the form of insurance or provisions will be sufficient in each individual case.
 However, the KION Group is not expecting any of these existing legal proceedings to have a material impact on its financial position or financial performance.
 These lawsuits relate, among other things, to liability risks, especially as a result of legal action brought by third parties because, for example, the Company’s products were allegedly faulty or the Company allegedly failed to comply with contractual obligations.
 Further legal risk may arise as a result of the environmental restoration of decommissioned sites, for example because of work required due to contamination.
 Any damage to the environment may lead to legal disputes and give rise to reputational risk.